serokell/nixpkgs/doc/languages-frameworks/python.section.md

 - `pythonRemoveBinBytecode` to remove bytecode from the `/bin` folder.
 - `setuptoolsBuildHook` to build a wheel using `setuptools`.
 - `setuptoolsCheckHook` to run tests with `python setup.py test`.
 - `venvShellHook` to source a Python 3 `venv` at the `venvDir` location.
-A `venv` is created if it does not yet exist.
+A `venv` is created if it does not yet exist. `postVenvCreation` can be used to to run commands only after venv is first created.
 - `wheelUnpackHook` to move a wheel to the correct folder so it can be installed with the `pipInstallHook`.

 ### Development mode